jameslawler/notes/docs/portuguese-language/verbs/pedir.md

 ## Writing Prompts

 1. Escreva o diálogo sobre como pedir o cardápio e uma refeição.
 Write the dialog about asking for the menu and a meal.
-2. Como você pede ajuda aos seus amigos?
+2. Como pede ajuda aos seus amigos?
 How do you ask your friends for help?
-3. Descreva um momento em que você teve que pedir informações.
+3. Descreva um momento em que teve que pedir informações.
 Describe a time you had to ask for directions.